VerifyTests/Verify/docs/naming.md

 <!-- endSnippet -->

-## DeriveTestDirectory
+## DeriveDirectory

-DeriveTestDirectory allows the storage directory of `.verified.` files to be customized based on the current context.
+DeriveDirectory allows the storage directory of `.verified.` files to be customized based on the current context.
 The contextual parameters are parameters passed are as follows:

  * `sourceFile`: The full path to the file that the test existed in at compile time.
  * `projectDirectory`: The directory that the project existed in at compile time.